elenanesi/the_fairy_codemother/README.md

 1) use the demo_input.json file to customize the data playground.
 	IMPORTANT:
 	- Change "BASE_URL" with the base URL you want to crawl (if you downloaded my demo_website, that might be under http://127.0.0.1/demo_project)
-	- Change "GA_STREAM_ID" with the ID of the GA property you want to use (minus the "G-" prefix).
+	- Change "GA_STREAM_ID" with the ID of the GA stream ID you want to use (minus the "G-" prefix).
 This enables the creation of returning users

 2) Ensure your web server is on!